Whatsapp Icon

 Nutrition During Chemotherapy

 Undergoing chemotherapy for cancer can be a challenging experience, with the treatment often leading to various side effects that can affect your appetite and eating habits.
 However, maintaining a balanced diet is crucial during this time, as proper nutrition can help you manage side effects, maintain your strength, and support your recovery.
-Here, we'll provide guidance on eating well during chemotherapy, including meal ideas and a list of foods to avoid to help you navigate this journey more comfortably.
+Here, we'll guide eating well during chemotherapy, including meal ideas and a list of foods to avoid to help you navigate this journey more comfortably.

 Why Is Nutrition Important?